atick-faisal/label-studio/docs/source/guide/storage.md

 ### Google Cloud Storage with application credentials

-#### Set up connection in the Label Studio UI
+#### Set up connection in the Annotation Hub UI
-In the Label Studio UI, do the following to set up the connection:
+In the Annotation Hub UI, do the following to set up the connection:

-1. Open Label Studio in your web browser.
+1. Open Annotation Hub in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Source Storage**.
 4. In the dialog box that appears, select **Google Cloud Storage** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **Storage Title** field, type a name for the storage to appear in the Annotation Hub UI.
 6. Specify the name of the GCS bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining optional parameters:
     - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.